-In order to build reading skills, children with learning disabilities require lots of repetition and “cycling back” (that is, reviewing information they’ve already been taught) says Robert Kahn, head of elementary and middle school at the highly respected Landmark School near Boston, which focuses on language-based learning disabilities.
-Significant breaks from the learning routine erode reading skills; the long summer vacation can set kids with reading issues back as much as two to three months, according to Kahn.
+Developing reading skills takes lots of repetition and “cycling back” (that is, reviewing information they’ve already been taught), particularly for kids with learning disabilities, says Robert Kahn, head of elementary and middle school at the highly respected Landmark School near Boston, which focuses on language-based learning disabilities.
+Significant breaks from the learning routine erode reading skills; the long summer vacation can set kids back, according to Kahn.
 “The kids who have regular exposure to reading over the summer are better off,” he says.

-You can help combat this summer slide by engaging your child in reading activities that are both entertaining and instructive.
-These activities focus on the three areas that are most challenging for kids with reading disabilities — language, fluency and comprehension — and can be adapted for a range of ages and skill levels.
+Whatever your child’s reading level, you can help combat this summer slide by engaging your child in reading activities that are both entertaining and instructive.
+These activities focus on language, fluency and comprehension and can be adapted for a range of ages and skill levels.

 Language: word play

-Building a strong vocabulary, including a wide variety of descriptive words, will help your child improve her reading skills as she encounters increasingly complex texts.
-You can play these simple games on your summer road trip or when you’re hanging at home.
+Building a strong vocabulary, including a wide variety of descriptive words, will help your child improve their reading skills as they encounter increasingly complex texts.
+You can play these simple games on your summer road trip or when you’re hanging out at home.

 - “What’s another word for….?”
-Your child gets points for every synonym he can come up with.
+Your child gets points for every synonym they can come up with.
 Ask your child, for example, “What’s another word for couch?”
-He’ll likely suggest ‘sofa’ or ‘futon’.
-To help him build his vocabulary, you can add ‘divan’ and ‘settee’.
+They’ll likely suggest ‘sofa’ or ‘futon.’
+To help them build their vocabulary, you can add ‘divan’ and ‘settee.’

 - Sentence building.
-Special educator Jennifer Little, PhD, recommends constructing sentences to help your child enhance and use her descriptive language.
+Special educator Jennifer Little, PhD, recommends constructing sentences to help your child enhance and use their descriptive language.
 Start with a flower, for example, and ask your child the color of the flower.
-If she replies, “red,” create a full sentence (“The flower is red,”) and ask her to repeat it.
+Then create a full sentence (“The flower is red,”) and ask them to repeat it.
 Ask for more information about the flower.
-If she says that the flower has green leaves, help her incorporate that detail into the sentence: “The red flower has green leaves.”
+If your child says that the flower has green leaves, help them incorporate that detail into the sentence: “The red flower has green leaves.”
 Keep building until your child has created a long sentence, for example, “The red flower with green leaves grows under the trees in my backyard.”

 - Board games.
 Boggle, Scrabble, Bananagrams, and other word games provide hours of entertaining word play.
 You can create a system of bonus points for longer words, or words your child has recently learned.
 Have a tournament and get the entire family involved!